mindspore-ai/docs/tutorials/source_en/advanced_use/visualization_tutorials.md

 > - Currently MindSpore supports recording computational graph after operator fusion for Ascend 910 AI processor only.
 > - It's recommended that you reduce calls to `HistogramSummary` under 10 times per batch.
 The more you call `HistogramSummary`, the more performance overhead.
+> - Please use the *with statement* to ensure that `SummaryRecord` is properly closed at the end, otherwise the process may fail to exit.

 ## MindInsight Commands